vlsidlyarevich/stream-api-examples/README.md

 ####parallel
 `Stream<S> s.parallel();`

-Create parallel Stream.
+All future operations are multi-threaded.

 ####sequential
 `Stream<S> s.sequential();`

 Marks Stream as sequential.
-It becomes sequential.
+All future operations are in single thread.

 ---